 Another reason apples could be good for your blood pressure: fiber.
 Harvard T.H.
 Chan School of Public Health notes that one benefit of apples is their high fiber content, specifically in terms of weight control.
 Because fiber slows digestion, you feel fuller longer and thus eat less overall, the Harvard School explains.

 And, according to the National Heart, Lung, and Blood Institute (NHLBI), when you eat less, you better control your weight, which is important for controlling your blood pressure.
-Alternatively, those who are overweight or obese have an increased risk of developing hypertension, NHLBI says.
+Alternatively, those who have overweight or obesity have an increased risk of developing hypertension, NHLBI says.

 Bonus: Apples are naturally low in calories, Zumpano says.
 A medium-sized one is just 95 calories, according to Data.com.